psboonstra/RiskPredictionSims/README.md

-Code for Risk Prediction Simulations
+## Code for Risk Prediction Simulations

+This package contains R functions and code for developing our risk prediction scheme.

+Install via `remotes::install_github("preliminary_explorations.Rmd", build_vignettes = TRUE)`.
+The only R function so far is called `create_data()`.
+See the vignette `vignette(package = "RiskPredictionSims")`